 Traditional Shabbat Service – A straightforward Friday night service including all the psalms and standard prayers.
 Most of the prayers are in Hebrew, but the Dvar Torah (sermon) and other comments are in English.
 Knowledgeable congregants offer to be “guides” sitting next to and assisting those with less Hebrew language facility or less familiarity with the prayers.

 Kavanah Shabbat Service – A very contemplative and spiritual service with focus on mystical intention.
 Instead of a Dvar Torah (sermon), several brief kavanot (statements of intention) along with an opportunity for meditation draw the congregation into the spirit of Shabbat.
-Uses music from the neo-Hasidic and Jewish Renewal traditions.
+Uses music from Shlomo Carlebach, Shefa Gold, and others from the neo-Hasidic and Jewish Renewal traditions.
 You don’t need to know the words to participate.
 This service engages mind, body, and soul through music and movement and delights all.

 Short Shabbat Service – Once a month we go for brevity in a service that is accessible to beginners yet still full of tradition.
 Prayers are often “sampled” rather than sung through, and there is more English language singing and reading than in our other services.
 Services finish within an hour and there is more time to schmooze afterwards at the oneg.